4 Key Stages of Your HMDA Data's Yearly Lifecycle

 They use this data to evaluate institution-specific and industry-wide disparities, prioritize institutions for Fair Lending exams, identify trends in the market, and prepare it for public release.

-With the recent hanges to HMDA, this means submitting it to the CFPB through their online platform.
+This means submitting it to the CFPB through their online platform.
 But remember, your data needs to be perfectly clean and ready for submission by March 1.
 You won't be allowed to submit it if your file doesn't pass the built-in edit checks of the CFPB's online platform; if it doesn't, you could be looking at a late submission.

 Stage 3: HMDA Data Analysis